waggle-sensor/plugin_manager/plugins/image_detector/training/README.md

 With the image and TFRecord files, you can train models as explained [above](https://github.com/waggle-sensor/plugin_manager/tree/master/plugins/image_detector/training#training).
 And for more example code, refer [tensorflow/model repo](https://github.com/tensorflow/models)

 ## Things we can try..
 * Total number of classes of Faster R-CNN resnet101 coco model is 90.
 But id 78-81 are microware, over, toaster, and sink what we will never target to detect.
-So we can try overload other classes, such as cloud, sun, or moon.
-Not tested if the previous classes can be weakened and new on be strengthened.
+So we can try overload new classes, such as cloud, sun, or moon.
+Not yet tested if the previous classes can be weakened and new on be strengthened.
 * It is really time consumming, and no tensorflow user recommand, but we can remove all classes and weights and start training from scratch.